Sign up to our Newsletter

 1. How Do I Choose Between Top Schools for Constitutional Law?

-There are several factors to consider when choosing the perfect law school for you.
-The main one is the resources it can provide you.
-Research into the clinics, faculty, and experiences you will have access to in each school, and make your decision based on your findings.
+There are several factors to consider when choosing the perfect law school.
+Research the clinics, faculty, and experiences you will have access to in each school, and make your decision based on your findings.
+Also consider your budget and ideal location.

 2. Is Constitutional Law Hard to Study?

 Yes, constitutional law is complex and difficult to study.
-There are seemingly an endless amount of ways to apply these laws, which change over time as society progresses.
+There are endless ways to apply these laws, which change over time as society progresses.
 Aspiring constitutional lawyers must be able to adapt to these changes and understand how to interpret these laws correctly.

 3. What Is the Best Law School for Constitutional Law?

-The best law school for constitutional law is Harvard University.
+The best law school for constitutional law is Harvard Law.

 4. What Is the Best Law School for Constitutional Law in New York?

-Columbia Law is the best school for constitutional law, followed closely by New York University.
+Columbia Law is the best school for constitutional law, followed closely by NYU School of Law.

 5. What LSAT Score Do I Need to Get Into the Top Schools for Constitutional Law?

 You’ll need to score high on the LSAT to be considered competitive at these top-ranking schools.
-Aim for a score between 169-174 to meet the expectations of these schools.
+Aim for a score between 170 and 175 to meet the expectations of these schools.

 Final Thoughts